jwmng/cricic/README.md

 	echo 'Done deploying'
 ```

-#### Example
+#### Updating the buildfile

-The default buildfile is not really useful, and only gives feedback for use in
-logs.
+To update the buildfile, just add a `.cricic` file to the repository containing
+the buildfile contents.
+It will be automatically copied to `/repo/cricic/buildfile` and will not be
+present in the deployed file (as to not pollute served directories).

+## Applied example

 Let's say we want the CI to do the following things:

 1. Refuse commits during office hours
 2. Test our new code using python's `unittest`
 3. If successful, install potential new dependencies
-4. Move our code to the `/var/www/app` directory
+4. Move the code to the `/var/www/app`

 Our buildfile contains the following:
 ```make